cosmos/cosmos-sdk/UPGRADING.md

 The log section of abci.TxResult is not populated in the case of successful msg(s) execution.
 Instead a new attribute is added to all messages indicating the `msg_index` which identifies which events and attributes relate the same transaction

+BeginBlock & EndBlock Events are now emitted through FinalizeBlock but have an added attribute to identify if it belongs to Begin or EndBlock

 #### gRPC-Web

 gRPC-Web is now listening to the same address as the gRPC Gateway API server (default: `localhost:1317`).